YangCatalog/backend/README.md

 and their expiration date and update its metadata accordingly.
 * Remove unused job that removes data on the server that are not used anymore.
+* User reminder script that will be triggered twice a year to show us what users we have in our database.
 * In ietfYangDraftPull directory there are three jobs.
 1. DraftPull.py adds new modules
 to yangModels/yang repository if there are any new modules.